The professors in this program are wonderful. They make themselves available whenever you need...

 Becoming a Fully Certified Assistant Behavior Analyst

-The eight (8) courses in the online autism studies concentration and/or online post Bachelor’s certificate program meet the educational requirements for becoming a Board Certified Assistant Behavior Analyst (BCaBA).
-Becoming a fully certified BCaBA requires an undergraduate degree, 750 hours of supervised experience (achieved through 3 practicum courses as part of the curriculum) and passing an international exam.
+SJU’s Autism Studies program is approved by the Behavior Analyst Certification Board (BACB), the leading credentialing body for the field of behavior analysis and behavior modification.
+The eight (8) courses in the online autism studies concentration and/or online post-Bachelor’s certificate program meet the educational requirements for becoming a Board Certified Assistant Behavior Analyst (BCaBA).
+Becoming a fully certified BCaBA requires an undergraduate degree, 500 hours of supervised experience (achieved through 3 practicum courses as part of the curriculum) and passing an international exam.